-- Integrate natural and cultural systems at the project, community, regional and global levels.
+- Integrate natural and cultural systems in projects at multiple scales.

-- Incorporate a sense of place, environmental ethics, responsible use of resources and other sustainable practices throughout the design, planning and implementation process.
+- Incorporate sustainable practices throughout the design, planning and implementation process.

-- Comprehend and demonstrate relationships among analysis, design concept, development and implementation.
+- Comprehend and demonstrate the relationships among analysis, concept development, design development, and implementation.

-- Apply the knowledge of theory, history and contemporary philosophies of landscape architecture.
+- Demonstrate knowledge of theory, history and contemporary practices of landscape architecture.

-- Apply written, oral, graphic and digital skills throughout the design process.
+- Apply professional communication skills including written, oral, graphic and digital formats.